 Countries Affected by Myanmar Coronavirus Entry Restrictions

 On March 21st, 2020, Myanmar’s Foreign Affairs Ministry announced a temporary suspension of issuance of visas on arrival and e-visa applicable to all visitors from all countries.
-This ban is to remain in place until June 30th.

 Travel exemptions are in place for certain “professional purposes” which include some business, construction, and departmental activities.
 These individuals may contact a Myanmar diplomatic mission such as an embassy or consulate to request the necessary entry visa or further directions.